-1 was consulted upon is available to view on the Authority's website.
-In the interim while preparing refreshed supplementary planning guidance under Local Development Plan 2 this guidance will be used for development management purposes from the date of adoption of Local Development Plan 2. - 1.3 This guidance has been produced following the publication of new British Geological Survey (BGS) Aggregate Safeguarding Maps of Wales.
-Co-funded by the Welsh Government and BGS, these maps were produced to assist Mineral Planning Authorities in the delineation of aggregates safeguarding areas in Local Development Plans. <a href="The extent of the minerals safeguarding areas in Pembrokeshire are shown on the Local Development Plan 2 Proposals Maps and are available to view on the Authority's website via the interactive proposals map.
+- 1.1 This supplementary planning guidance provides information to help with planning applications on minerals safeguarding areas within the National Park.
+Supplementary Planning Guidance does not form part of the Local Development Plan, but can provide additional detail about how the policies of the Plan are implemented. - 1.2 This guidance has been produced following the publication of new British Geological Survey (BGS) Aggregate Safeguarding Maps of Wales.
+Co-funded by the Welsh Government and BGS, these maps were produced to assist Mineral Planning Authorities in the delineation of aggregates safeguarding areas in Local Development Plans.
+The extent of the minerals safeguarding areas in Pembrokeshire are shown on the Local Development Plan 2 Proposals Maps and are available to view on the Authority's website via the interactive proposals map.